 The McIntire Botanical Garden will increase tourism to the region, create a beautiful venue for public events, and offer opportunities for physical activity.
 A growing body of research attests to the mental and physiological benefits of engaging with nature.
 The Garden will be an inspiring and beautiful green space where visitors can experience the restorative properties of nature amid the flora and natural environment of the Piedmont region.

 Moreover, the Garden will have a significant positive impact on local ecosystems, by supporting pollinators, stabilizing soil, preserving water resources, and fostering the ecological character of the Virginia Piedmont.

 Support Virginia’s botanical and horticultural heritage.

-Receive occasional updates from the McIntire Botanical Garden.
+Receive occasional email updates from McIntire Botanical Garden

 eNewsletter editor Molly Stout is our featured volunteer.
 Molly came through the volunteer portal on our website in March of 2018 after graduating with a degree in Marketing from Belmont University and she began to volunteer with MBG’s Communications team.
 In August of 2018, Molly was offered a part time paid position to begin an eNewsletter for our organization.
 After publishing several newsletters, Molly has taken a full-time job working for Kentucky Educational Television.
 We wish her well!

 Volunteering with McIntire Botanical Garden is a wonderful way to transition between high school or college and full-time employment.
 Consider volunteering with MBG today.

 “In my time working at McIntire Botanical Garden, I gained valuable experience in using the database eTapestry, writing copy, formatting and distributing newsletters, and even helping at events.
 It was great working with people who are so passionate about native plants, landscaping, conservation, wildlife, and continuing lifelong education.
 I really appreciated my time with the Garden and I can’t wait to see what the future has in store for MBG.” – Molly Stout